 In the early 1980s, new federal environmental laws and regulations were enacted, requiring the Marine Corps to test the drinking water supply at Lejeune.
 This initial testing revealed, for the first time, that both of the residential water supply systems at Lejeune were delivering drinking water with critically high levels of harmful chemicals.

 It was determined that water at Lejeune contained 3 harmful chemicals: Trichloroethylene (TCE), Perchloroethylene (PCE), Perchloroethylene (PCE), and benzene.
-The polluted water at Camp Lejeune was serving the heart of the base’s residential areas, including family housing, schools, barracks, administrative offices, and the base hospital.
+The polluted water at Camp Lejeune served the heart of the base’s residential areas, including family housing, schools, barracks, administrative offices, and the base hospital.

 When the water contamination was the first discovery at Lejeune, the findings were reported to the USMC officers in positions of authority at the base.
 However, these reports were ignored, and the USMC took no immediate action to address the water issue.
 It would not be until several years later that the contaminated water supply was addressed.